 The new cartridge is essentially a rimless .460 S&W Magnum load.
-It offers serious thump for hunting hogs and other game, while fitting a standard AR-10 rifle.
+It offers a serious thump for hunting hogs and other game while fitting a standard AR-10 rifle.
 The rimless design matches the specifications of the .308 Win, which means a new barrel and slight magazine modification is all that is needed to run the cartridge.

 The genius behind this new cartridge is Arne Brennan.
 Brennan’s work with long range cartridges in competition shooting helped introduce the 6.5 Grendel to the shooting world.
 Brennan stated the cartridge works extremely well in rifles with a 16″ barrel.
 According to Brennan, testing had been done with other barrel lengths, but the longer barrels did not offer a significant performance increase when considering the additional length and weight in a gun that would likely be used in brush for hunting.

 Velocity and energy levels from the cartridge are fairly impressive.
 From a 16″ barrel, a 300 grain Hornady XTP Mag bullet is good for up to 2300 fps and more than 3400 ft-lbs of energy.
 A lighter, 160 grain Barnes TAC-XP bullet can be pushed to 3000 fps.